This is my second blog post to the Canvas Community, but I'm going to stick with my tl;dr format.

 Q: Why did you put "replaces" in quotation marks?
 A: Ah, the long answer.

 The userscript doesn't actually change any of the Canvas functionality.
 What it actually does is to hide the HTML Editor and add the Ace Editor to display in its place.
 When changes are made via the Ace Editor and the user clicks out of it (i.e., to see the Rich Content Editor or save), the HTML Editor is updated with the code from the Ace Editor and Canvas processes it normally.

 Q: Will the syntax highlighter always be enabled?
 A: It can be.
 The userscript adds a toggle anchor to the line immediately above the editors where the toggle between editors is.
 This will allow you to enable/disable the syntax highlighter.

 Q: What about multiple Canvas instances?
 I want it to be enabled in one, but not another.
 A: It will!
 Rather, it should!
 I configured the userscript to use the very first part of the domain name it's toggled on to give it a unique name for the instance.
-I haven't tested it on different Canvas instances, but if I did everything correctly it will create unique toggle cookies for each unique Canvas production instance.
+I have tested it on three different Canvas instances and it created unique toggle cookies for each Canvas production instance.

 Q: Can I use this in German?
 Japanese?
 Italian?
 A: Yes?
 There are a few settings that can be adjusted at the top of the script (keep an eye out for the "DO NOT EDIT BELOW" line).
 Included in this area are variables for adjusting to different languages.
 These will need to be manually adjusted if your Canvas is not in English.